wrohdewald/twisted/docs/core/howto/logging.rst

 The old logging API, described here, remains for compatibility, and is now implemented as a client of the new logging system.

 New code should adopt the new API.
-The new API, and notes on transitioning from the old API, is documented in the :ref:`logger HOWTO <core-howto-logger>`.
+The new API, and notes on transitioning from the old API, is documented in the :ref:`logger HOWTO <core-howto-logger-main>`.